svjack/HunyuanVideoGP/README.md

 ```

-Note that *Flash attention* and *Sage attention* are quite complex to install on Windows but offers a better memory management (and consequently longer videos) than the default *sdap attention*.
+Note that *Flash attention* and *Sage attention* are quite complex to install on Windows but offers a better memory management (and consequently longer videos) than the default *sdpa attention*.
 Likewise *Pytorch Compilation* will work on Windows only if you manage to install Triton.
 It is quite a complex process I will try to provide a script in the future.

 ### Profiles